 - actions have consequences

-- change is possible, there is an interconnectedness at the heart of things
+- there is an interconnectedness at the heart of things

-Living a life based on these teachings means to live life from a kind and open heart.
-Buddhism promotes living an ethical life that will transform our lives and our world.
+Living a life based on these teachings means to act with a kind and open heart.
 We are encouraged to try the teachings for ourselves and only practice what we find helpful.

-Buddhist practices such as meditation are means of changing oneself in order to develop the qualities of awareness, kindness, and wisdom.
-The experience developed within the Buddhist tradition over thousands of years has created an incomparable resource for all those who wish to follow a path – a path which ultimately culminates in Enlightenment or Buddhahood.
+Buddhist practices, such as meditation, help us to develop the qualities of awareness, kindness, and wisdom.
+Over thousands of years, Buddhist practice has created an incomparable resource for all who wish to follow a path that leads ultimately to Enlightenment or Buddhahood.

-There are around 350 million Buddhists and a growing number of them are Westerners.
+There are around 350 million Buddhists including many Westerners.
 They follow many different forms of Buddhism.
-All traditions are characterised by an understanding of non-violence and tolerance, and take their spiritual guidance from the historical Buddha and his Insight.
+All traditions are characterised by an understanding of non-violence and tolerance.
+All take their spiritual guidance from the historical Buddha.

 The Ipswich Buddhist Centre is part of the Triratna Buddhist Community (formerly Friends of the Western Buddhist Order) founded by an Englishman called Sangharakshita in 1967.

-Meditation is a way of becoming calmer, open and alive to our moment-to-moment experience.
-With the increased awareness that this brings we are able to leave behind stressful and limiting states of mind and the suffering they bring.
+Meditation is a way of becoming calmer and more alive to our moment-to-moment experience.
+With increased awareness, we are able to leave behind limiting states of mind and the suffering they bring.

-A regular meditation practice builds up like drops of water filling a pot.
-We free ourselves gradually from self-limiting habits and states of mind.
-Meditation supports us to act and to live the life we would wish.
+A regular meditation practice builds-up like drops of water filling a pot.
+We gradually free ourselves from self-limiting habits and states of mind.
+Meditation supports us to live the life we would wish.

 We teach two simple but profound meditation practices – part of a compete system of practice – that are as old as Buddhism itself: